Deltares/iMOD-Documentation/_sources/qgis_user_manual.rst.txt

    The data belonging to each layer follows the following format :code:`head_layer_*`, e.g. for a variable :code:`head`.

-This means that not all data that can be loaded in Qgis as mesh can be viewed in the 3D viewer.
+This means that not all data that can be loaded in QGIS as mesh can be viewed in the 3D viewer.
 Currently only UGRID meshes and IPF borelog files are supported.

 * Use the selection box at the top to select the mesh layer/ipf file you want to inspect in the 3D viewer.